Anbernic RG351: Specifications

 The RG351 has several models.
 The RG351P and more expensive RG351M maintain the same horizontal rectangular form factor, but have a plastic and aluminum shell, respectively.
 The RG351P lacks internal Wi-Fi, requiring an external dongle.
 The RG351V has a vertical rectangular form factor more similar to that of the Game Boy, and a higher-resolution 4:3 aspect ratio screen.
 The RG351MP ("Metal Pro") model also has the same higher-res screen, but in a horizontal form factor.

 The screen of the "P" and "M" models is exactly double the resolution of the Game Boy Advance, at 480x320, with a 3:2 aspect ratio, causing games of that system to scale perfectly, but games with a 4:3 aspect ratio to be pillarboxed.
 The screen of the "V" and "MP" models is a higher resolution 4:3 aspect ratio 640x480 screen.
-The system uses a RK3326 quad-core, 1.5GHz CPU, with 1GB of RAM and no onboard storage, requiring an SD card to store games.
+The system uses a RK3326 quad-core, 1.5 GHz CPU, with 1GB of RAM and no onboard storage, requiring an SD card to store games.
 It can emulate game systems up to the fifth generation of video game consoles, including NES, Game Boy, Game Boy Advance, Neo Geo, Neo Geo Pocket Color, Super NES, Sega Genesis, Nintendo 64, PlayStation, TurboGrafx-16, and PlayStation Portable.
 However, it has been noted to suffer problems with emulation of the Dreamcast, Nintendo 64 and PlayStation Portable.

 The system comes preconfigured with the EmuElec Linux frontend.
 However, it has been criticized as "sluggish", and there are alternative frontends that improve performance.
 This includes 351ELEC, an EmuElec fork, and ArkOS, an operating system built on Ubuntu.

+Despite a lack of licenses for this, the console usually ships with a large number of games from the supported consoles built-in.